 With Jie Zhang, she explored scenarios where buying agents make use of advice provided by other buying agents in order to select the most appropriate selling agents.
 Included in this research is an approach that allows the combination of private and public modelling of the advisor's trustworthiness.
 The approach introduces as well incentives for honest reporting from advisors, through rewards provided by sellers to those advisors accepted into a large number of social networks of other buying agents.

 With Reid Kerr, Professor Cohen has investigated the promotion of secure electronic marketplaces.
 This research first explored some of the common vulnerabilities in existing trust and reputation models, leading to a demonstration of how smart cheating agents can prosper even when their trustworthiness is being modeled.
 This in turn resulted in the design of a valuable testbed for measuring the performance of any trust and reputation modeling system.
-Most recently, work with Kerr focused on the critical challenge of collusion in multiagent systems, including techniques aimed at recognizing clusters of agents that avoid harm and instead produce benefit to each other.
+Moving forward from here, work with Kerr focused on the critical challenge of collusion in multiagent systems, including techniques aimed at recognizing clusters of agents that avoid harm and instead produce benefit to each other.

 Other research has focused on the topic of multiagent resource allocation with preemption, conducted with John Doucette and Graham Pinhey, for cooperative environments.
 The challenge is to enable effective coordination of agents, even with dynamic task arrivals, through a modeling and exchange of plans and their utilities.

 A longstanding instructor of social implications of computing, Professor Cohen has also recently been examining how to develop technological solutions to social problems of computers, including offering a graduate level course in this topic area.
+She has also been reflecting on such philosophical concerns as ethics for AI.